-It’s your 21st birthday (congratz!) and in two hours, roughly a thousand and one people will show up at your place for your party.
+It’s your 21st birthday (congratz!) and in two hours, roughly a thousand and one people will show up at your place for your birthday party.
 You’ve spent the last year getting everything ready and the living room looks like a party bomb exploded onto every surface.
 Now, all you’ve got to figure out is the music.
-When your guests arrive, you don’t want to be picking through the million songs you have; you want to set up a playlist and leave it be so you can enjoy the night.
+When your guests arrive, you don’t want to be picking through the million songs you have; you want to set up a playlist and leave it be so you can enjoy the night (and your birthday cake too).
 Don’t worry; we’ve compiled a list of great 21st birthday songs that’ll make your 21st your best year yet.

 Get ready to jam out to all the best 21st birthday songs.